BBC apologises after sex noises heard during FA Cup coverage

 A spokesperson said the BBC was investigating the incident.

-Lineker tried to laugh off the incident as he presented the programme in a studio at Molineux alongside pundits Paul Ince and Danny Murphy.
+Lineker tried to laugh off the incident as he presented the programme in a studio at Wolverhampton's Molineux Stadium alongside pundits Paul Ince and Danny Murphy.

 As he cut to colleague and fellow former England striker Alan Shearer in the commentary gantry, he said: "Somebody's sending something on someone's phone, I think.